simolus3/drift/docs/pages/docs/Other engines/web.md

 For more details, see the [security requirements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) explained by MDN, and the [documentation on web.dev](https://web.dev/coop-coep/).
 Unfortunately, there's no way (that I'm aware of) to add these headers onto `flutter run`'s web server.
-Drift will fall back to a less reliable implementation in that case (see [storages](#storages)), but we recommend researching and enabling these headers in production if possible.
+Drift will fall back to a (slightly slower) implementation in that case (see [storages](#storages)), but we recommend researching and enabling these headers in production if possible.

-Note that Safari 16 has an [unfortunate bug](https://bugs.webkit.org/show_bug.cgi?id=245346) preventing workers to be loaded from cache with these headers.
+Note that Safari 16 has an [unfortunate bug](https://bugs.webkit.org/show_bug.cgi?id=245346) preventing dedicated workers to be loaded from cache with these headers.
+However, shared and service workers are unaffected by this.

 ### Setup in Dart

 From a perspective of the Dart code used, drift on the web is similar to drift on other platforms.
-You can follow the [getting started guide]({{ '../Getting started/index.md' | pageUrl }}) for general information on using drift.
+You can follow the [getting started guide]({{ '../Getting started/index.md' | pageUrl }}) as a general setup guide.

-Instead of using a `NativeDatabase` in your database classes, you can use `WasmDatabase` optimized for the web:
+Instead of using a `NativeDatabase` in your database classes, you can use the `WasmDatabase` optimized for the web:

 {% include "blocks/snippet" snippets = snippets name = "connect" %}